Financial Aid

 WITHDRAWAL PROCEDURES

-The official College policy on withdrawal from courses is contained in the Office of Registrar or in the College Catalog College Catalog – Morris Brown College, page 96 (Academic Policies and Procedures).
+The official College policy on withdrawal from courses is contained in the Office of Registrar or the College Catalog College Catalog – Morris Brown College, page 47 (Withdrawal Procedure).
 The withdrawal form can be found at Registrar – Morris Brown College (Course Drop Form or Morris Brown College Withdrawal Form).

 ACADEMIC PROGRAMS